8base/old-documentation/8base-console/graphql-api/grouping-and-aggregations/README.md

 In order to provide strong and flexible grouping and aggregation capabilities to the GraphQL API, 8base has implemented a "dynamic" approach that doesn't necessarily fit within the strict boundaries of a predefined static schema.

-By taking that liberty, we're able to let users build powerful grouping and aggregation queries by manually assigning aliased names and a seperate structure with expected results - for which they explicitly declare the result types.
+By taking that liberty, we're able to let users build powerful grouping and aggregation queries by manually assigning aliased names and a separate structure with expected results - for which they explicitly declare the result types.
 All queries that get written closely follow a strict SQL group by semantics.
 This is why a column should be either a grouping or an aggregation.

 ## Groupings